 Mandatory Orientation will be held the Wednesday through Friday the week prior to the start of classes in August.
 There is an additional mandatory day of Orientation for all International Students.
 Below is important information that you will need prior to joining us this fall.
 Please also consult our Pre-Orientation Checklist.

 Throughout Orientation, you will participate in various programs that will provide you with opportunities to meet attorneys, judges, business professionals and administrators.
 Although comfort is the biggest consideration, we recommend business casual attire (no t-shirts or jeans) as the best choice for these encounters.

 For fall semester, all first-year students will have class each day, Monday through Friday.
 Classes may start as early as 9 a.m. and end as late as 5:30 p.m.

 All full-time, first-year students are pre-registered for a standard schedule of required classes.
 You may not register yourself for first semester classes or request special consideration.
-Note: Part-time students should contact the Associate Dean for Student Affairs and Administration in mid-summer regarding scheduling.
+Note: Part-time students should contact Melodye Mac Alpine, the Associate Dean for Student Affairs and Administration in mid-summer regarding scheduling.
 Your individual class schedule will be made available prior to Orientation.

 Your book list is available on the Willamette Bookstore site after your class schedule is made available.
 Although you may choose to purchase your books prior to Orientation, you will also be able to purchase books at the Willamette University bookstore during Orientation.
 The Willamette University Public Interest Law Project will also host a used book sale during Orientation where a limited number of first-year books and study-aids will be available.